 22 June 2013 | 5 comments

-Sauerkraut – ‘Sour Cabbage’ – is indeed a superfood.
+Sauerkraut – ‘Sour Cabbage’ – is a gut-loving superfood.
 Sugars and starches in the cabbage (or other vegetables) are converted into lactic acid by bacteria during the fermentation process.
 What results, is a proliferation of lactobacillus acidophilus that are extremely beneficial to our digestive systems.
-They are full of digestive enhancing enzymes to help us break down food, and of course contain lactic acid which helps to promote the growth of healthy flora in the gastrointestinal tract.

 Here are the basics for making your own at home: